-The Duke and Duchess of Cambridge announced that they were expecting their third baby in April of this year.
+Since announcing that they were expecting their third baby back in October, the Duke and Duchess of Cambridge have been under more media scrutiny than usual.
 Since that fateful tweet, the world has been abuzz with possibilities for new Royal Baby’s name in a similar way to their first child George and second child Charlotte.

 Choosing a name for your baby is the first major decision a parent makes for their children.
 Names carry meaning, and weight and often influence a child’s life and the adult they will become.